Identify your core values and learn how to live by them to build greater happiness.

 What if you haven’t been living your values?

-By identifying what you need to do to live your values, you can become the person that you want to be.
+By identifying what you need to do to live your values, you can become the person you want to be.
 And as it gets easier to love yourselves, you start to feel happier.

 Live Your Values

-For each of your core values, in the last exercise ask yourself these three questions:
+For each of your core values, in the last exercise, ask yourself these three questions:

 - Are there any situations that make it difficult for you to practice this value?
-Where are you and what are you doing when you don’t practice these values?
+Where are you, and what are you doing when you don’t practice these values?
 For example, maybe you’re at work, at home, out at a bar, on social media, in the car, or at the daycare center.